sameday-courier/woocommerce-plugin/readme.txt

 == Changelog ==

+= 1.10.10 =

+* AWB form now pulls currency from order table (avoid multi-currency plugins mismatch)

+= 1.10.9 =

+* Added escaping rule for checkout addresses with double quoting for correct evaluation in order page

 = 1.10.8 =

-* Added escaping rule for checkout addresses with double quoting for correct evaluation in order page
+* Bug fix.
+Adjust styling to avoid inesthetic conflict with Discount module for Woocommerce

 = 1.10.7 =

-* Added missing validation for locker option before placing order
+* Added missing validation for locker option before placing order to works with block themes.

 = 1.10.6 =